About Me

 My field of research is galaxy evolution.
 I am fascinated by the complexity and yet universality of the laws of physics that shape galaxies, and I am committed to the challenging task of understanding them.
 In particular, I am interested in how are the fundamental parameters of galaxies connected to each other, what are the main physical mechanisms regulating galaxy evolution, and how is the link between the baryonic component of galaxies and their host dark matter haloes.

 My work is mostly observational (tho always try to compare with simulations!), and I use some of the most advanced facilities, namely optical and radio telescopes, often located in wonderful observatories.
 In the picture above, you can see one of my favorite observatories, El Caracol, in the Mayan city of Chichén-Itzá.
-The observatory is not used anymore, but I am very proud of coming from a country (Mexico) with such a rich astronomical heritage.
+The observatory is not used anymore, but I am very proud to come from a country (Mexico) with such a rich astronomical heritage.

-Below you can find some information on specific projects I have been working on recently.
+Below, you can find some information on specific projects I have been working on recently.
 And in these links you can find ADS libraries with my publications as First-author or as Co-author.

 Ultra-diffuse galaxies